gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-04/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - NEW MODULE: We've added a new module [publish-ami](https://github.com/gruntwork-io/module-ci/tree/e0cbe8ee0a7c6b60a6ff59d6cc198082e7baa5c5/modules/aws-helpers) that will copy the given AMI to the desired AWS regions (or all AWS regions) and make it public.
+  - NEW MODULE: We&apos;ve added a new module [publish-ami](https://github.com/gruntwork-io/module-ci/tree/e0cbe8ee0a7c6b60a6ff59d6cc198082e7baa5c5/modules/aws-helpers) that will copy the given AMI to the desired AWS regions (or all AWS regions) and make it public.

   We added this module because Gruntwork will soon be releasing open source modules for Vault, Nomad, and Consul and we needed a way to make AMIs built by those modules globally available and usable by anyone.